Universal NER: A Gold-Standard Multilingual Named Entity Recognition Benchmark: Related Work

 \section{Related Work}

-\paragraph{Adding an NER layer to UD} Some single-language efforts have added a manually annotated NER layer to emerging or existing UD data. \citet{agic-ljubesic-2014-setimes} annotated the \texttt{SETimes.HR} dataset with linguistic and NER information, this dataset becoming the \texttt{set\_hr} UD dataset for Croatian one year later~\cite{agic-ljubesic-2015-universal}. \citet{plank-2019-neural} added a layer of NER to the dev and test portions of the Danish UD treebank (DDT) for cross-lingual evaluation; following up on this work, \citet{plank-etal-2020-DaN} fully annotated the Danish UD dataset with nested NER entities.
-In a contemporary effort, \citet{hvingelby-etal-2020-dane} annotated the same Danish UD data with a flat annotation scheme for NER.
-In this work, we compare the \shortname{} Danish DDT with the annotations by \citet{hvingelby-etal-2020-dane} to obtain inter-annotator statistics (\autoref{tab:iaa-scores}).
+\paragraph{Adding a NER layer to UD} Some single-language efforts have added a manually annotated NER layer to emerging or existing UD data. \citet{agic-ljubesic-2014-setimes} annotated the \texttt{SETimes.HR} dataset with linguistic and NER information, becoming the \texttt{set\_hr} UD dataset later~\cite{agic-ljubesic-2015-universal}. \citet{plank-2019-neural} added a layer of NER to the dev and test portions of the Danish UD treebank (DDT) for cross-lingual evaluation; \citet{plank-etal-2020-DaN} fully annotated it with nested NER entities. \citet{hvingelby-etal-2020-dane} annotated the same Danish UD data with a flat annotation scheme.

-Other languages have seen efforts in a similar spirit. \citet{jorgensen-etal-2020-norne} added a named entity annotation layer on top of the Norwegian Dependency Treebank, \citet{luoma-etal-2020-broad} used texts from the Turku Dependency Treebank (TDT) to build the Turku NER corpus, and \citet{plank-2021-cross} added a layer on top of English EWT.
-Recently, \citet{muischnek-muurisep-2023-named} introduced the largest publicly available Estonian NER dataset annotated from the Estonian UD (EDT) and Web (EWT) treebanks.
+Other languages have seen efforts in a similar spirit. \citet{jorgensen-etal-2020-norne} added a named entity annotation layer on top of the Norwegian Dependency Treebank, \citet{luoma-etal-2020-broad} built the Turku NER corpus, and \citet{plank-2021-cross} added a layer on top of English EWT.
+Recently, \citet{muischnek-muurisep-2023-named} introduced the largest publicly available Estonian NER dataset.
 Complementing these efforts, \citet{riabi-etal-2023-enriching} added several annotation layers, including NER, to the NArabizi treebank \cite{seddah-etal-2020-building}, a North-African Arabic dialect dataset written in Latin script with a high-level of language variability and code-switching.
-The \shortname{} version of this dataset will be included in our next release.\footnote{A preliminary version can be found here \url{gitlab.inria.fr/ariabi/narabizi-ner}.}

 \paragraph{Multilingual NER resources}